The Dyson Institute of Engineering and Technology

 - The easiest way to explore the surrounding area is by car.
 Kemble and Chippenham train stations, both only 20 minutes' drive away, also provide public transport links to London.

-- A free, fortnightly bus service to either Bristol or Bath is available for first-year undergraduate engineers.
+- A free, fortnightly bus service to either Bristol or Bath is available for undergraduate engineers.